timothyhull/breadpool-self-eval/docs/game_video_clips.md

     === "Outcome :material-cursor-default-click:"

-        - A close, intense game ended normally
+        - A close, intense game ended normally.
         - The HR had essential game and jam clock information throughout the jam without taking their eyes off the on-track action.
         - Neither team requested an OR to contest any timing.
         - The game outcome became final after the required wait period and after receiving instructions from HR.